sjbylo/aba/README.md

 cd aba
 ./aba
 ```
-- clones the repo, installs 'make' and configures high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc.
+- clones the repo and configures some high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc (if known).
+- If needed, add any required operators to the `aba.conf` file.
-- helps decide if you want to install onto VMware/ESXi or onto bare-metal.
+- helps you decide if you have a partially diconnected or fully disconnected (air-gapped) environment and how you should proceed.

 ```
 make mirror